web2project/web2project.github.io/_modules/add-on.md

 Anything that is available for **Release** can be downloaded from [Github](https://github.com/web2project).

+If you want o build your own, check out our [Module Building Guide](/docs/module-building-guide.html).

 ### Installing Add On Modules

 To install add-on modules you need to place the source code under the /modules folder and then go to System Admin -> Modules and install them, activate and show.